calvium/eslint-config-calvium/Readme.md

 Eslint Config Calvium
 =====================

-Current React Native tested versions from RN 0.39.0 to RN 0.43.0 but it may work in earliers too.
+Current React Native tested versions from `52.x` but it may work in earliers too.

 [eslint](http://eslint.org/)